-You can configure JBoss AS deployment order inside an EAR with a simple trick, here we will show how to do it!
+You can configure JBoss EAP / WildFly deployment order in some simple steps.
+This article will show you how to do it!

-If you are using application.xml 6.0 schema you have an handy element named initialize-in-order which, if set to true, initializes the modules in the same order they are listed.
+If you want to deploy applications within an EAR file with a precise order, then you can use the element named initialize-in-order (available in application.xml 6.0 schema).
+This element, if set to true, initializes the modules in the same order they are listed.
 For example here the webapp.war will be initialized as first module of the ear:

 <?xml version="1.0" encoding="UTF-8"?> <application xmlns="http://java.sun.com/xml/ns/javaee" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" version="6" xsi:schemaLocation="http://java.sun.com/xml/ns/javaee http://java.sun.com/xml/ns/javaee/application_6.xsd"> <application-name>sampleapp</application-name> <initialize-in-order>true</initialize-in-order> <module> <web> <web-uri>webapp.war</web-uri> <context-root>test</context-root> </web> </module> <module> <ejb>core-ejb.jar</ejb> </module> </application>

-What if you need configuring the deployment order between two applications, say two EAR files ? then you can use jboss-deployment-structure.xml. jboss-deployment-structure.xml is a JBoss specific deployment descriptor that can be used to control class loading in a fine grained manner.
-It should be placed in the top level deployment, in META-INF (or WEB-INF for web deployments).
+What if you need configuring the deployment order between two applications, say two EAR files ? then you can use jboss-deployment-structure.xml.
+This file is a WildFly specific deployment descriptor that you can use to control class loading in a fine grained manner.
+You should place it in the top level deployment, in META-INF (or WEB-INF for web deployments).

 For example, let’s say you have app1.ear and app2.ear.
 Here we configured the deployment structure of app2.ear to depend on app1.ear, so that the former will be deployed first: